CESAB-FRB/Thesauform/README.md

 #Description:

-Thesauform is a tool written in java and running on a web server to help scientists to produce their own thesaurus easily.
+The Thesauform is a tool written in java and running on a web server to help scientists easily produce their own thesaurus.
-The thesaurus is represented by a tree.
+It is represented in a tree structure.
 The user has the capacity to vote for the propositions, and there are some basic tools to export data.

 #Installation: